-The Intercultural Center staff conducts workshops and various campus-based programs related to diversity for the Saint Anselm community.
+The Center for Intercultural Learning and Inclusion staff conducts workshops and various campus-based programs related to diversity for the Saint Anselm community.
 The purpose of these initiatives is to strengthen and enhance awareness of diversity within the College community as it relates to race, gender, religion, nationality, age, sexual orientation, disabilities, and more.
 Through these efforts, participants explore ways they can make the College a place where diversity is welcomed and appreciated.